Choose the language

 Coffee

-Coffee is produced in more than 50 developing countries in Latin America, Africa, and Asia.
+Coffee is produced in more than 50 developing countries across Latin America, Africa, and Asia.
 It is an important source of income for 20 to 25 million families worldwide.
-And women make up an estimated 70% of the workforce in the sector.
-As between 20 and 30% of coffee-producing economic units are run by women, their participation is increasingly recognized.
+Women constitute an estimated 70% of the workforce in the sector.
+They run between 20 and 30% of coffee-producing economic units, their participation being increasingly recognized.

-Since 2018, Vision Zero Fund has been working to improve workers’ OSH in the coffee supply chain.
+Since 2018, Vision Zero Fund has been working to improve workers’ Occupational Safety and Health (OSH) in the coffee supply chain through country-specific projects in Colombia, Honduras, Mexico, Lao PDR, and Viet Nam.

 In 2023, the Fund launched the #CoffeePeople campaign, to promote the right to a safe and healthy working environment.

-In 2024, the campaign will prioritize the implementation of awareness-raising and learning activities at the global level (learning webinars and dissemination of the #CoffeePeople documentary), and in Brazil and Uganda.
+In 2024, the campaign is prioritizing the implementation of awareness-raising and learning activities at the global level (learning webinars and dissemination of the #CoffeePeople documentary), and in Brazil and Uganda.
+In addition, the Fund is implementing activities in Colombia and launched a new country project in Indonesia.

 Sugar cane